thomasdefise/OSCP_Resources/Enumeration/Network101.md

 ### LLMNR/NBT-NS Spoofing Attack

 By responding to LLMNR/NBT-NS network traffic, we can spoof an authoritative source for name resolution to force communication with an out controlled system.
 We can then collect or relay authentication materials.
+This mostly occurs when there are old mounted drives or applications that have hardcoded servers, and many times, just misconfigurations.
-Both those protocols uses NTLM and NTMLv2 hashes.
+Both those LLMNR and NBT-NS uses NTLM and NTMLv2 hashes.

 Here below is an example of the attack.